A 3-minute gem which reminds us of the simple joys of life, despite all its trials and tribulations. A little escape.

 My father certainly loved my mother a lot – although he was self-centred and not a great planner.
 My mother loved him in her own deep and quiet ways.
 They had very different personalities, he a scientist/musician who went to work in management later, with a past in athletics and the arts and a straightforward candor; she a composed, complex woman who loved books and solitude, and had studied philosophy & mathematics only because due to the sexist Victorian attitude of her own father she’d been deeply disappointed for life that she was not allowed to enter Medical school despite acing in her school board exams…..

 But somehow they made it work – first out of love and the rush of romance in their early years, next for their two children and raising a family; and finally out of the bond and habit that form in couples who have spent several decades together, and no longer can think of other options, but have become more like best friends.
-She still remains the calmest woman I have known – stoic, pragmatic and perhaps a tad too emotionally reserved.
+She still remains one of the calmest women I have known – stoic, pragmatic and perhaps too emotionally reserved and withholding, an incisive nag at times but very rare and far out in between.
 Drama and hysteria are as alien to her nature as the color blue to the planet Mars.
+Sometimes I wish she would not be so detached and reserved, with a nigh-smugness at her own ability to be so.

 Lyon – a city not far from the one from where I am writing this…..